Click to watch the video

-The video formats that a given Android device supports is determined by the manufacturer of your device.
+The video formats that your Android device supports is determined by the manufacturer of your device.
 (If Video Kiosk encounters a video in a format not supported by the device, it will skip the video and will play the media next file.)

 Customizing Playing Video in a loop on Android